rrauschenbach/FeedExpander/README.md

 It is generally a good idea to reduce the visibility of a service using a firewall or defining some iptable rules.

 ## Usage
-  Just enter the FeedExpander URL in your browser or feed reader to expand a rss or atom feed.
   The default configuration uses http://localhost:9998/expand as base url.
-You have to add the url parameters `feedUrl` containing the url which points to the url of the feed to be expanded.
-You also need to add the `includes` url parameter which describes the part of the web page, linked in the feed entries which shall be extracted and placed in the result feed.
-There is a simple page at http://localhost:9998/create which helps to create expanded feeds.
+You have to add the url parameters `feedUrl` containing the url of the feed you wish to expand.
+You also need to add the `includes` url parameter which describes the part of the web page which should be extracted and placed in the result feed.
+There is a simple page at http://localhost:9998/create which helps to create expanded full feeds.

   The `includes` url parameter, which selects a part of a html page, describes a navigation path through the html tags.
 Each path element is separated by a slash and starts with the kind of element followed by a equality sign